Updated: September 22, 2022.

 Algorithms (also referred to as an algo or a Google algorithm) are the formulas used by search engines to rank websites.
 They are always evolving and changing, and that’s why it is important for digital marketers to stay up-to-date on all the latest developments.
 Websites like Google, Bing, Yahoo, and DuckDuckGo use algorithms to determine where your website ranks in search engine results pages (SERPS).

-An algorithm update (or an algo update) are frequent changes made to search engine algorithms in order to provide better search results.
-Google is always updating their algorithm so that it can be more efficient and accurate on the web.
+An algorithm update (or an algo update) is frequent changes made to search engine algorithms in order to provide better search results.
+Google is always updating its algorithm so that it can be more efficient and accurate on the web.
 Some updates are minor while others might be more significant, such as a change in the ranking system.

-ALT text (alternative text) is The HTML attribute of ALT text (Alternative Text) is what tells the appearance and description of a picture on a website.
+ALT text (alternative text) is the HTML attribute of ALT text (Alternative Text) that tells the appearance and description of a picture on a website.
 It’s important for both users who rely on screen readers and search engine robots because it provides the meaning of an image.